 As mentioned above, the main ingredient in Dermal Filler is a substance that occurs naturally in your skin’s barrier to protect the health and moisture of your skin.
 By evenly distributing tiny amounts of filler across the skin, it helps to hydrate and plump the surface layer.

-The vitamins, minerals and amino acids included in the injections soothe the skin and assist in cell regeneration.
+Glow Factor Injections also include vitamins, antioxidants, amino acids and minerals that help soothe the skin and assist in cell regeneration.
 The result is improved texture and tone in your skin.

-At Rejuvenation Clinics of Australia we use a specialised injection gun to deliver micro amounts of filler, vitamins and minerals to many points at once, which enables more even distribution.
+At Rejuvenation Clinics of Australia we use a specialised injection gun to deliver micro amounts of filler, vitamins and minerals to many points at once, which enables more even distribution than a syringe.
 At the same time, the micro needles stimulate a micro-healing response in the skin which promotes new collagen and elastin formation.